teonakuzmanovska/FileTransferTool/README.md

     4. Paste the folder path to the console when prompted.

 ### Prerequisites:
 - Have .NET 8 and .NET IDE installed on your local machine.
-I recommend JetBrain's IDE Rider.
+I recommend JetBrains' IDE Rider.